Badge of Honor: Martha Washington

 Ironically named similarly to the wife of America's first president, Martha is partner to Lieutenant Jason Washington.
 She is said to be a reputable art dealer and is forever dragging her husband to events in the art world.

 Peter Wohl

 Inspector Peter Wohl is the head of the Special Operations Division.
-In his career he served in the Highway Division as the youngest corporal in the unit; he was also the youngest sergeant, lieutenant, captain, and staff inspector in the Philadelphia Police Department.
+In his career he served in the Highway Patrol as the youngest corporal in the unit; he was also the youngest sergeant, lieutenant, captain, and staff inspector in the Philadelphia Police Department.
 He has a reputation for honesty and for fighting corruption; before he was assigned to Special Operations, Wohl's investigation sent a corrupt Judge Moses Flinderman to prison.
 Wohl insists that his officers do things the smart and effective way and has chastised Matt Payne several times for doing courageous but "stupid" things, including suspending Payne one time (until Mayor Carlucci overrode him).

 Wohl is the son of Augustus Wohl, the retired Chief of Detectives.
 Augustus served as "rabbi" for several officers, including Carlucci.

 Peter is unmarried, though he has an on-again off-again romantic relationship with Amy Payne.